 Location30 Samcheong-ro, Jongno-gu, Seoul, South Korea

-From the architect.
+Text description provided by the architects.
 Inserting a contemporary museum into an urban district rich in history and tradition is still a rare challenge in Korea.
 This museum is located in what was once the center of Seoul, between to Gyeongbokgung Palace and the Bukchon traditional Village.
 The site includes many structures that represent Seoul’s traditions and long political history.

 For 600 years, this spot was used as Jongchin-Bu; the administrative center of the Chosun dynasty; two buildings dating to that era remain as part of the museum complex.
 During the early 20th century colonization of Korea by Japan, a brick building housing the occupying army was provocatively added to the site.